elatov/puppet/docker/README.md

 }
 ```

+## Usage

 ### Images

-Each image name must be unique, otherwise the installation fails when a duplicate name is detected.
+Each image requires a unique name, otherwise the installation fails when a duplicate name is detected.

 To install a Docker image, add the `docker::image` defined type to the manifest file: